Speakers and Sessions

 1:45 PM - 2:50 PM

 Research indicates the severity of social disconnection and its impact on our well-being, but we lack a roadmap to help individuals, communities, and society at large create effective, sustainable change.
 In order to create a socially connected society, stakeholders from every sector and level of influence must recognize their role in this work and be equipped with evidence-based strategies.
 To empower these individuals to take action, the Foundation for Social Connection developed their SOCIAL Framework in collaboration with their multidisciplinary Scientific Leadership Council.
-Using this framework, they have published research reports exploring how to advance social connection across the lifespan in the Health, Education, Work, Built Environment, and Arts & Culture sectors.
+Using this framework, they have published research reports exploring how to advance social connection across the lifespan in the health, education, work, built environment, and arts and culture sectors.
 In this topic presentation, attendees will explore evidence-based strategies that stakeholders of all backgrounds can employ to cultivate connection on the individual, organizational, community, and society level.
-Specifically, speakers will delve into findings from the Work and Built Environment sector reports and allow the audience opportunities to share their experiences and thoughts on potential strategies to advance connection.
-Attendees will also emerge inspired by community examples of promising initiatives and knowledgeable of research and practice gaps requiring further exploration to improve our health and well-being.
+Specifically, speakers will delve into findings from the work and built environment sector reports and allow the audience opportunities to share their experiences and thoughts on potential strategies to advance connection.
+Attendees will also emerge inspired by community examples of promising initiatives as well as knowledgeable of research and practice gaps requiring further exploration to improve our health and well-being.

 1:45 PM - 2:50 PM